uvacobi/rna_seq_lesson/introduction.md

 # We can make a record of the results we obtained for all our samples by concatenating all of our summary.txt files into a single file using the cat command.
 We’ll call this full_summaries.txt.

 cat */summary.txt > fastqc_summaries.txt

+# Let's cd back to our home dirctory

+cd ~/
 ~~~
 {: .language-bash}